-The City of Spokane’s Brownfields Program works to provide assistance to minimize the risks associated with redeveloping a brownfield (possibly contaminated site).
-The program seeks out funding to conduct site assessments, conduct cleanup activities, along with providing technical assistance and disseminating information on statewide programs and policies to the local level, serving as a resource for potential applicants of the state Brownfields Revolving Loan Fund.
+The City of Spokane’s Brownfields Program works to minimize the risks associated with redeveloping a brownfield (possibly contaminated site).
+The program seeks out funding to conduct site assessments, conduct cleanup activities, along with providing technical assistance and information on statewide programs and policies.
+We serve as a resource for potential applicants of the state Brownfields Revolving Loan Fund.

 A brownfield is a property wherein its expansion, redevelopment, or reuse may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant, including Asbestos and Vermiculite.
 It is estimated that there are more than 450,000 brownfields in the U.S. and more than 2,200 in Washington.
 These often abandoned sites can create safety and health risks to surrounding residents, increase unemployment, and are frequently tax delinquent.